Purvesh254/Calculator/README.md

 <h2>Usage</h2>

-To use the calculator, simply click on the buttons to input your numbers and operators.
-The result of your calculation will be displayed on the screen.
+<p>To use the calculator, simply click on the buttons to input your numbers and operators.
+The result of your calculation will be displayed on the screen.</p>
+<b>Live Demo : </b>https://calculatorpage.netlify.app/

 <h2>Technologies Used</h2>
 <ul>